RPG Metanoia: Release

+In 2008, a teaser trailer for the movie (then titled "theRPGmovie") was shown at Level Up's Ragnarok Online event at the World Trade Center.

+In June 2010, it was announced to be an official entry for the 36th Metro Manila Film Festival.
+In August 2010, RPG Metanoia's official website was launched.
+The Cinema Evaluation Board gave the movie a Grade A. MTRCB gave the film a rated G (General Patronage).

+The film was released on DVD on April 26, 2013, by Star Home Video.

 Reception

+Box office

+Following the MMFF's premiere, RPG Metanoia earn a total of ₱33 million for four-week release but it was a box-office disappointment over its production cost of ₱100 million, like the previous three animated features.

 Critical reception

 Julius Edward B. Penascosa of The Philippine Star gave RPG Metanoia a positive review, praising the film for its originality, characters and plot, also noting its depiction of Philippine culture and for not relying on star power as seen with mainstream MMFF entries; the film's voice acting however was criticized, likening the actors' performances to a typical Tagalog dub of an anime series.

-Philbert Ortiz Dy of ClickTheCity.com declared the film worthy of comparison to CGI animated features released by Pixar Animation, the studio behind animated films such as Toy Story 3, Up, WALL-E, and Cars, stating: "Regular readers are probably aware of how highly I regard Pixar and their work, and so it should taken as high praise when I say that I would proudly hold RPG Metanoia up against even the best of Pixar.
+Philbert Ortiz Dy of ClickTheCity.com declared the film worthy of comparison to animated features released by Pixar, the studio behind animated films such as Toy Story 3, Up, WALL-E, and Cars, stating: "Regular readers are probably aware of how highly I regard Pixar and their work, and so it should taken as high praise when I say that I would proudly hold RPG Metanoia up against even the best of Pixar.
 The film is simply extraordinary."

-Score

-RPG Metanoia the Album is the official soundtrack album of the film published by Star Records.
-The original film score was composed by Ria Osorio and Gerard Salonga, with the Filharmonika Orchestra performing their composition.
-The album features APO Hiking Society, Jett Pangan and other well-known Filipino musicians.
-The theme song of the film "Kaya Mo" was sung by Protein Shake featuring Ney of the band 6Cyclemind and Kean of Callalily; the song is the album's single.
-An accompanying music video was made for the single.

 Accolades

-The 2010 Metro Manila Film Festival Awards

-RPG Metanoia garnered three awards at the 2010 Metro Manila Film Festival.